-While there are still thousands of anglers who simply pull on old tennis shoes and short pants, and wade off toward the sunset, there is an abundance of fishing waders available that not only make the process more comfortable, but more enjoyable, too.
+And while there are still anglers who simply pull on old tennis shoes and short pants, and wade off toward the sunset, there is an abundance of modern fishing waders available that not only make the process more comfortable, but more enjoyable, too.

-This is noteworthy because a more comfortable, warm, happy and focused fisherman is one who catches more and bigger fish.
-And this is particularly true for wade fishermen, regardless of whether you fish freshwater or saltwater.
+This is noteworthy because a more comfortable, warm, happy and focused angler is one who catches more and bigger fish.
+And this is particularly true for wading anglers, regardless of whether you fish freshwater or saltwater.

-Why choose waders for fishing in the first place?
+How to choose waders: why wear wader boots for fishing in the first place?

-This proved to us that leg and foot protection is important to waders, even when the water is warm and inviting.
-Sturdy tennis shoes and long pants can serve waders well in warm water, but these days there are other, better alternatives.
+This proved to us that leg and foot protection is important to many waders, even when the water is warm and inviting.
+Sturdy tennis shoes and long pants used to serve waders well in warm water, but these days there are other, better alternatives.

-Choosing hip waders or “hipper” boots for fishing - a good option?
+How to choose waders: hip waders, “hipper” boots for fishing – are they a good option?

 Lightweight and easy-to-pull-on hip boots are good for some types of shallow-water fishing, especially in small, shallow streams and ponds.
 “Hippers” (as they’re sometimes called) are simple and fast to use, and they’re less expensive and cumbersome than chest-high waders.

-The first task when choosing the best waders for fishing is to work out what sort of wader boot design is most suitable with consideration given to cost, durability and practicality.
+The first task when choosing waders for fishing is to work out what sort of wader boot design is most suitable with consideration given to cost, durability and practicality.